HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 - Max value length allowed is 65535.
 (Additional value length limits can be set for supported universal tags, e.g. - MAX_INTEGER_BYTES, MAX_UTF8STRING_LENGTH)

 tlv_port.h
-- All data types definitions required by the tlv encode and decoder API are defined in this file.
+- All data types definitions required by the tlv encoder and decoder API are defined in this file.
 - The data types definition should be modified as per the platform used.
 - The standard library api are not abstracted.
 Standard library api abstraction will help portability.